10 Warehouse Best Practices

 - Procedure Communication – You need to make sure employees are aware of updated procedures.
 This should be done by verbal communication from a direct supervisor and/or through formal training provided by the company.

 - Hazard Communication – Alerting people to different types of hazards in the facility is essential.
-This can be done through safety signs (which can be found here), labels, floor tape and training.
+This can be done through safety floor signs, labels, floor tape and training.
 However you handle it, make sure everyone is aware of what risks are present.

 - Performance Communication – It is important to let people know how they are doing, and how they can improve.
 You don’t want to just offer annual performance evaluations and then ignore this type of communication for the rest of the year.